Sublocade Opioid Treatment: A Guide to Opioid Use Disorder

 Will Sublocade show up in drug tests?

 Sublocade contains buprenorphine, which is an opioid.
 In standard drug tests, it may be detected as an opioid.
 However, it is essential to note that Sublocade is a prescribed medication for opioid addiction treatment and should be disclosed to the entity conducting the drug test.
-Proper documentation and communication with the testing facility can help ensure accurate interpretation of the results.
+Accurate interpretation of the results can be supported by maintaining proper documentation and clear communication with the testing facility.

 Are there any dietary restrictions while on Sublocade?